IshitaSingh2003/CosmicCred_Mergerware/README.md

 Let's together make CosmicCred the ultimate destination for financial interactions in the digital cosmos! 🌟

-## License 📝

-This project is licensed under the [MIT License](LICENSE) - feel free to use, modify, and distribute it as per the terms of the license.

----

 Ready to explore the universe of CosmicCred?
 Blast off into a world of lending and borrowing like never before! 🚀🌌